 objective, and optimizes for the objectives in decreasing priority

 order.
-At each step, it finds the best solution for the current
+During each of these optimization passes, it finds the best solution for the current

 objective, but only from among those that would not degrade the